w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/testing-audio-descriptions-with-users.md

 The content author(s) conducted tests with users who need :term[audio description] and fixed issues based on findings.

-* Type of disabilities each user had
+* Types of disabilities each user had
-* Number of users (for each type)
+* Number of users (for each type of disability)
 * Date of testing
 * Examples of fixed issues based on the results